kunif/OPOS-CCO/README.md

-﻿# OpenPOS for OLE Common Control Objects Version 1.15 WIP 10/15/2018
+﻿# OpenPOS for OLE Common Control Objects Version 1.15 Beta2 12/2018
-This is prototype of OpenPOS for OLE(formerly OLE for Retail POS: abbreviated OPOS) Common Control Objects(Common CO) based on under standardization work [UnifiedPOS Version 1.15][upos115] "UPOSVer.1.15 EVRW Revision Proposal(WIP Final)\_10152018.docx".
+This is prototype of OpenPOS for OLE(formerly OLE for Retail POS: abbreviated OPOS) Common Control Objects(Common CO) based on under standardization work [UnifiedPOS Version 1.15][upos115] "Unified POS Retail Peripheral Architecture FTF - Beta 2  dtc/18-12-20".

 ## Changes
 The following correspondence is made to the original 1.14.001 version.

 - Added CAT device function to the ElectronicValueReader/Writer device.
+- Added CountryCode, DateType value to the FiscalPrinter device.

 In addition to the above, the following measures are taken.

-- Changed development environment from Visual Studio 2008 to Visual Studio Community 2017.
+- Changed development environment from Visual Studio 2008 to Visual Studio Community 2019.
-  - Platform toolset is Visual Studio 2017 (v141).
+  - Platform toolset is Visual Studio 2019 (v142).
-  - Windows SDK version 8.1.
+  - Windows SDK version 10.0.
-  - Change atlcom.h before remodeling to one in the folder of Visual Studio Community 2017.
+  - Change atlcom.h before remodeling to one in the folder of Visual Studio Community 2019.
   - Include guard for .h files changed from #ifndef \_\_XXXX\_H\_\_ to #pragma once.
   - Change the name of the type library to with OPOS at the beginning and leave it as a build result.
   - .map, .pdb file also changed to leave it as a build result.